Eimantas0609/Eimantas0609/README.md

 From extensive experience in the field of physical labour, I have evolved to explore new career paths, culminating in a successful completion of programming courses.
-At present, I am ardently enhancing my English skills while diving deeper into various programming disciplines from UDEMI.
+At present, I am ardently enhancing my English skills while diving deeper into various programming disciplines from UDEMY.
 I am excited and eager to bring my stack of skills to your team.